 - the effects of cancer

-You can get a form to apply for the certificate from your GP, pharmacy or your cancer clinic.
+You can get a form to apply for the certificate from your GP, pharmacy or cancer clinic.
 Your GP or hospital doctor will need to sign the form.
 You get the certificate within 10 days of the NHS Business Services Authority (NHSBSA) receiving your form.
 The certificate is a card the size of a credit card.